Psychobiotics: Connecting The Gut Microbiome and Brain

 • Memory

-The majority of the studies used Lactobacillus and Bifidobacterium strains, including some strains found in our Adult Live Cultures and Fibre supplement!
+The majority of the studies used Lactobacillus and Bifidobacterium strains, including some strains found in our Adult Live Cultures!

 Psychobiotics may help boost neurotransmitter production